ricardoenocmedina/CS-313E/Term Project/README.md

 ---

-This code uses the tries (trees with character nodes) as well as depth-first search algorithms, recursion, and linear search, to make the script possible.
+This code uses tries (trees with character nodes) as well as depth-first search algorithms, recursion, and linear search, to make the script possible.